annasenen/sem/README.md

-This is a lab1 for Software Engineering Methods.
+This is a lab2 for Software Engineering Methods.
-And this check-up if Cl workflow is working
+And this is second check-up if Cl workflow is working